Technical Deep Dive into YugabyteDB 1.1

 Integrations: Spring, Presto and Language Drivers

-Finally, we have added increased our verified client driver support matrix.
+Finally, we have expanded our verified client driver support matrix.
 We now support the C#, Golang and C++ client drivers.
 They join the existing Java, Python and NodeJS drivers.

 Enterprise-Grade Security with In-Flight Encryption

-YugaByte DB Enterprise Edition adds support for TLS encryption over the wire.
+Support for TLS encryption over the wire is now available.
 This features enables secure, SSL-encrypted channel for:

 - Node to node communication between the database cluster nodes